Scandal-UK/QuickCompare/ReadMe.md

 ## Purpose

-I know there are many alternatives, but the best ones are not cheap (e.g. RedGate).
-Many paid solutions do not fit my purposes, mainly because of the amount of false-positive results or even differences that are not detected at all.
+Many paid solutions are very expensive and still return large numbers of false-positive results or even miss important differences that are not detected at all.

+False-positive results from other solutions might also include differences in remarks/comments, line-breaks or whitespace - all of which can be time-consuming to check but can be ignored in QuickCompare.
+If these differences do not affect the schema or functionality of the database, then you should be able to choose to ignore them.

-Finally, nobody seems to offer a _simple database comparison solution_ that meets my needs for free - even less so if you want to use them programmatically with C#.
+Finally, nobody seems to offer a _simple database comparison solution_ that meets these needs for free - even less so if you want to use them programmatically with C#.

 So here is a __free alternative__ that will remain open-source and fully unit-tested for anyone to use.